wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **M:**&ensp;No one compels you to be cruel.

-**Q:**&ensp;Takeïng advantage of other people’s cruelty is cruelty by proxy.
+**Q:**&ensp;Takeing advantage of other people’s cruelty is cruelty by proxy.

 **M:**&ensp;If you look into living process closely, you will find cruelty everywhere, for life feeds on life.
-This is a fact, but it does not make you feel guilty of beïng alive.
-You began a life of cruelty by giveïng your mother endless trouble.
+This is a fact, but it does not make you feel guilty of being alive.
+You began a life of cruelty by giving your mother endless trouble.
 To the last day of your life you will compete for food, clothing, shelter, holding on to your body, fighting for its needs and wanting it to be secure, in a world of insecurity and death.
-From the animal’s point of view beïng killed is not the worst form of dying; it is surely preferable to sickness and senile decay.
+From the animal’s point of view being killed is not the worst form of dying; it is surely preferable to sickness and senile decay.
 The cruelty lies in the motive, not in the fact.
 Killing hurts the killer, not the killed.

 **Q:**&ensp;Agreed; then one must not accept the services of hunters and butchers.